Dang-h/Review/hive_review/Hive入门.md

 SELECT name,
        orderdate,
        cost,
-       lag(orderdate, 1, '未购买过') OVER (PARTITION BY name ORDER BY orderdate ) AS time1,
+       LAG(orderdate, 1, '未购买过') OVER (PARTITION BY name ORDER BY orderdate ) AS time1,
-       lag(orderdate, 2) OVER (PARTITION BY name ORDER BY orderdate) AS time2 FROM business;
+       LAG(orderdate, 2) OVER (PARTITION BY name ORDER BY orderdate)          AS time2 FROM business;
 /*
 +-------+-------------+-------+-------------+-------------+--+